-With our malicious URL dataset, threats and exploits detected at the domain, full-path, or page-level for malware, phishing, fraud, botnets, and spyware. zvelo analyzes billions of URLs and ad impressions daily by combining static analysis, behavioral analysis, 3rd party industry feeds, and human-supervised machine learning to deliver the most extensive malicious website detection.
+With our malicious URL dataset, threats and exploits are detected at the domain, full-path, or page-level.
+This includes malware, phishing, fraud, botnets, and spyware. zvelo analyzes billions of URLs and ad impressions daily by combining static analysis, behavioral analysis, 3rd party industry feeds, and human-supervised machine learning to deliver the most extensive malicious website detection.

 An integrative multi-vector approach using in-house analysis is used by zvelo that combines the following methods: